ChristopheBouriel/SharePlace-Docker/README.md

 # About this repo :
 That was an existing application I decided to dockerize to learn how to use this tool and train myself.
 It has already been deployed using cloud services and you can find the frontend and backend in my repositories.
-You can also read more about this project in my portfolio : htts://portfolio-christophe-bouriel.netlify.app
+You can also read more about this project in my [portfolio](htts://portfolio-christophe-bouriel.netlify.app)
-The link to find it on Internet is : shareplace4u.netlify.app
+The link to find it on Internet is [here](shareplace4u.netlify.app)

 Now, to get the whole app running in containers :